$4,525 Raised for Pets in Medical Crisis by VCA Shoreline Veterinary Referral & Emergency Center & Waggle

 “We have one internal staff member who looks after the social media campaign with our Waggle cases, and one external consultant who also contributes to promoting our Waggle cases.
 It is a team effort!”

-The hospital encourages the whole team to share the campaigns they register with Waggle and makes sure the hospital’s social media channels share as well, helping add to the credibility when third parties like Waggle and the pet’s guardian shares.
+The hospital encourages the whole team to share the campaigns they register with Waggle and makes sure the hospital’s social media channels share as well, helping add to the credibility when third parties like Waggle and the pet’s guardian share.

 “I think one of the great values of working with Waggle is owner involvement,” says Joanne.
 “Our two most successful cases were ones where the owners were heavily involved in cross-posting and sharing their stories, and both were fully funded because of it.”

 Kousa, a dog who was attacked while trying to save her “mom” from another dog, is a prime example.
-Joanne notes, “it was a great story of the dog remaining with her family and enjoying a full recovery, it could not have been a better outcome.”
+Joanne notes, “It was a great story of the dog remaining with her family and enjoying a full recovery, it could not have been a better outcome.”

 Thank you so much to Joanne Watkins for taking the time to share her insights and experience with Waggle.